bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/nmap.md

 Loads every script except for those in the intrusive category.
 ==============================================================

-nmap –script “not intrusive”
+nmap –script "not intrusive”

 Loads those scripts that are in both the default and safe categories.
 =====================================================================

-nmap –script “default and safe”
+nmap –script "default and safe”

 Loads scripts in the default, safe, or intrusive categories, except for those whose names start with http-.
 ===========================================================================================================

-nmap –script “(default or safe or intrusive) and not http-\*”
+nmap –script "(default or safe or intrusive) and not http-\*”

 Scan for the heartbleed
 =======================